High Holy Days at Temple Beth-El

 - Yom Kippur Food Donations: Since we will not be collecting bags of food this year, please donate to our Food Pantry with either food or a financial donation equal to the food you will voluntarily forego on Yom Kippur.
 Donate Here

-- To memorialize a loved one with a listing in our Yizkor Book, go to: To submit a name or make a donation
+- To memorialize a loved one with a listing in our Yizkor Book, go to: To make a donation

 - Yom Kippur Break Fast: When the sun sets at the conclusion of Yom Kippur, we all will break our fast.
 We will have an opportunity to break our fast together.
 Let’s meet on zoom, in small groups of 4 or 5 people to eat and schmooze after our day of prayer and fasting.
 Send Lari your interest in joining a communal Break Fast: Lari@betheljc.org